reframejs/reframe/docs/overview.template.md

 Reframe is designed from the ground up to be as flexible as possible.

-The goal is to give you the same flexibility as if you would implement your app on top of do-one-thing-do-it-well libraries.
+The goal is to give you the same flexibility as if you would implement your app with do-one-thing-do-it-well libraries.

-At the core of Reframe's flexibility is the "Progressive Eject" feature which allows you to progressively gain full control over your app.
+At the core of Reframe's flexibility is the "Progressive Eject" feature which allows you to progressively and fully gain control over your app.

 Also, Reframe supports every type of apps.
-(Modern apps with interactive views, goold ol' 1998 websites where the DOM is static, serverless apps, static sites, etc.)
+(Modern apps with interactive views, goold ol' 1998 websites where the DOM is static, serverless apps, static websites, etc.)

 ###### Progressive Eject